arayofjay/startup/README.md

 - **Application images** - I have an image, but just as a placeholder, so I do not feel the need to really do anything with it.

 ## JavaScript Deliverable

+- **Login** - Added functionality to login page.
+After logging in, it takes you back to main page and displays username
+- **Storage** - JavaScript adds and stores passwords, tel numbers
+- **Future database** = Javascript adds and stores events and groups for later use